AleksandrRogov/DynamicsWebApi/README.md

 ### In Progress

+- [X] Overloaded functions with rich request options for all Web API operations.
-- [X] get all pages requests, such as: countAll, retrieveMultipleAll, fetchXmlAll and etc. Implemented in v.1.2.5.
+- [X] Get all pages requests, such as: countAll, retrieveMultipleAll, fetchXmlAll and etc. Implemented in v.1.2.5.
+- [X] Web API requests that have long URL (more than 2000 characters) should be automatically converted to batch requests.
+Feature is very convenient for big Fetch XMLs.
+Implemented in v.1.2.8.
-- [ ] overloaded functions with rich request options for all Web API operations.
+- [ ] Web API Authentication for On-Premise instances.
+- [ ] Intellisense for request objects.
-- [ ] "formatted" values in responses.
+- [ ] "Formatted" values in responses.
 For instance: Web API splits information about lookup fields into separate properties, the config option "formatted" will enable developers to retrieve all information about such fields in a single requests and access it through DynamicsWebApi custom response objects.
-- [ ] Intellisense for request objects.
+- [ ] Batch requests.
+- [ ] Use entity names instead of collection names.
+I have not done an investigation about it but if you, by any chance, know how to do that, I will be very grateful for an advice!
+Quick guess, does it work like in English language?

 Many more features to come!